JoyfulReaper/Bloat/README.md

 **Powered by the Inconvenience Engine.**

 B.L.O.A.T. is the unnecessary alternative to a URL shortener.

-It accepts an ordinary URL and transforms it into a needlessly long, bureaucratic resource locator backed by an equally unnecessary transfer process.
+It accepts an ordinary URL and transforms it into a needlessly long, bureaucratic resource locator backed by an equally unnecessary transfer-authorization process.

 Where conventional services optimize links for brevity and convenience, B.L.O.A.T. restores the administrative burden the modern web has carelessly removed.

+## MVP status

+The web MVP is implemented.

+It currently provides:

+- Intake and validation for absolute HTTP and HTTPS URLs
+- Rejection of malformed URLs, unsupported schemes, embedded credentials, control characters, and inputs longer than 2,048 characters
+- Cryptographically random case tokens and magnificently long public URLs
+- A case registry showing the case number, destination, generated link, and opening time
+- An intermediate transfer notice that clearly displays the destination host and full URL
+- A mandatory acknowledgment before an HTTP redirect is issued
+- An appropriately dated enterprise interface implemented in legacy-flavored VB.NET XML literals
+- Automated tests for URL validation, case creation, and the transfer page

+Cases are stored in memory.
+Restarting the application therefore causes immediate and comprehensive administrative amnesia, and previously issued links stop working.

 ## Example